skybrian/repeat-test/docs/2_generating_examples.md

 Tests written in this style are called *property tests*.
 This has nothing to do with JavaScript properties.
 They're called that because each test has an interpretation as a *mathematical* property.
 For example, we wrote a test that seems to be saying "for all strings, length >= 0."
-This is a pretty trivial property, but it's definitely mathematics, and for JavaScript strings, we're pretty sure it's true.
+It's a trivial mathametical statement.
+For JavaScript strings, we're pretty sure it's true.

 But it's important to remember that the mathematical interpretation is *conceptual* and somewhat misleading; the tests do something different.
 Our test can't prove the statement it seems to imply because it's picking examples randomly, and even worse, large strings won't be generated at all!
-(You can prove this by writing a *sometimes* assertion.)
+(You can prove this by adjusting the *sometimes* assertion to give it a larger length.)

 It's helpful to define the mathematical properties for a function because it clarifies what *counts* as a bug.
 In this way, property tests can serve as useful documentation.
 Running the tests helps us gain confidence that the property isn't trivially false, and sometimes they can surprise us by finding a new bug.
-But bugs can still happen where we're not looking.
+But bugs can still happen where we're not testing.

 ## Using length constraints

-Maybe you don't want to test with *any* string?
-Many arbitraries take options that restrict the examples they generate.
+Maybe you don't want to test with *any* string, or you're specifically interested in *large* strings?
+Many arbitraries take options that adjust the examples they generate.
 All built-in Arbitraries that generate strings or arrays take a *length* constraint, which can be used like this:

 ```ts
 repeatTest(arb.string({ length: 2 }), (s) => {